-Think of Fiji and you're likely to think of smiling locals, cocktails by the pool, beachside fun, and complete relaxation.
-Fiji is this - and so much more, writes Sara McCracken.
+Think of Fiji and you’re likely to think of smiling locals, cocktails by the pool, beachside fun, and complete relaxation.
+Fiji is for families – and so much more, writes Sara McCracken.

 There is something about Fiji and the local people that brings you back to basics and encourages simple pleasures.
 ‘Fiji Time’ quickly envelopes you; before you know it, time means nothing, and you’ll rely solely on your tummy (and kids) to tell you when to eat, drink, sleep, relax, swim, enjoy a massage, go snorkelling, or have a hit of golf.